solana-foundation/developer-content/content/courses/token-extensions/transfer-hook.md

 ---
 title: Transfer Hook
 objectives:
   - Create a program that applies the "transfer-hook" interface
   - Create a mint with a transfer hook
   - Transfer a token with a transfer hook successfully
+description:
+  "Create a token that invokes a function in an onchain program whenever the token in transferred."
 ---

 # Summary